 If you enjoyed our painted rocking chair project, please pin.
 Pinning is always welcome and appreciated :).

 Interested in more painted furniture projects?
-Check out our Paint Techniques category to browse our DIYs.
+Check out our Paint Techniques or How to Stencil category to browse our DIYs.